BK1603/Blog/content/posts/dynamic_analysis.md

 ## Static code analysis

 Static code analysis tools try to find errors in the source code of a program.
-Hence, the errors that they report are true for all the executions of a give program, as opposed to dynamic code analysis tools (which we will discuss later.)
+Hence, the errors that they report are true for all the executions of a given program, as opposed to dynamic code analysis tools (which we will discuss later.)
 They can be helpful for finding simple bugs like: